hanseuljun/hololens-cpp-modules/README.md

 This repository, which does not have enough comments, includes a sample project to introduce you how to use the modules.

-I recommend you to read SampleMain.h and SampleMain.cpp before using the modules.
+Thus, I recommend you to read SampleMain.h and SampleMain.cpp before using the modules.

-The sample project creates the modules then leaves simple relevant logs.
+The sample project creates the modules then leaves simple logs.